Genie (feral child): Recalling past events

+In late 1971 Genie spoke about an encounter that had occurred weeks prior, marking the first time she used language to describe a past event.
 Sometime during early to mid-1972, the Riglers overheard Genie saying, "Father hit big stick.
 Father is angry," to herself, demonstrating that she could talk about her life from before she had started to learn language.
 During the rest of her stay with the Riglers she would constantly repeat, "Father hit," to herself, and before they worked with her to understand the concept of death she often asked them where her father was, afraid that he would come to get her.
-Although she did not speak to others about her childhood, she often gave researchers valuable new information when she did, and the scientists tried to get her to tell them as much as possible.
+The scientists encouraged her to tell them as much as possible about her childhood, and although she did not often speak about it, she gave researchers valuable new information when she did.
 As she learned more language, she gradually began to speak about her father and his treatment of her in greater detail.

 Father hit arm.
 Big wood.
 Genie cry ...
 Not spit.
 Father.
 Hit face—spit.
 Father hit big stick.
 Father is angry.
 Father hit Genie big stick.
 Father take piece wood hit.
 Cry.
 Father make me cry.
 Father is dead.